2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 1,090 miles

-Location: Russia's fourth largest city, Ekaterinburg is on the geographical borderline of Europe and Asia, at the foot of the Ural Mountains.
+Location: Russia's fourth largest city, Ekaterinburg is on the geographical borderline of Europe and Asia, at the foot of the Ural mountains.
 It is the most eastern stadium to be used in the World Cup.
 However, to give an indication of the size of Russia, it is around 4,590 miles from the city of Vladivostok on the east coast.

-Background: Many of the 2018 World Cup venues have unique design elements, but only one has stands outside the stadium.
+Background: Many of the 2018 World Cup venues have unique design elements, but only one has stands erected outside the stadium.
 The Ekaterinburg Arena is a testament to the notion of necessity being the mother of invention.
 Nominated as a host city, Ekaterinburg was faced with the dilemma of how to satisfy Fifa's stipulation that venues house a minimum of 35,000 people.
-Cue some imaginative architects, who came up with the idea to incorporate temporary extra seating that stretches beyond the outside of the stadium perimeter, behind both goals.
-The Soviet neo-Classical pillars that line the outside of the stadium will remain.
+Cue some imaginative architects, who came up with the idea to incorporate temporary extra seating on the outside of the stadium perimeter, behind both goals.
+The Soviet neo-Classical pillars that line the main entrance will remain.

 Initially known as Central Stadium, it was originally built between 1953 and 1957 and redeveloped between 2007 and 2011.
 It is the home of Russian Premier League side Ural Ekaterinburg.

-Saint Petersburg Stadium, Saint Petersburg
+St Petersburg Stadium, St Petersburg

 Capacity: 68,134*